World Federation of Occupational Therapy

 - Standards and Quality

-Qualified occupational therapists and students who are interested in becoming individual members of WFOT are able to do so ONLY through their national association; members of Occupational Therapy Australia receive membership of WFOT as a Membership Benefit.
+Qualified occupational therapists who are interested in becoming individual members of WFOT are able to do so ONLY through their national association; general members and new graduate members of Occupational Therapy Australia receive membership of WFOT as a Membership Benefit.

 To receive member publications and other information intended for members only, it is necessary for each member to activate their individual account via the WFOT website with their Occupational Therapy Australia membership number as the username and creating a password.

 For further information, visit the WFOT website for the Individual Membership Benefits.

 By utilising the Accreditation Reports provided by the Occupational Therapy Council and supporting information provided by universities, Occupational Therapy Australia has established a streamlined process for assessing Australian education programs for adherence to WFOT standards by the OTA - WFOT Program Approval Committee.

 For more information about this process and who is involved in the assessment, download the OTA - WFOT Program Approval Process Information Pack.

 Visit the WFOT website for a full list of Australian tertiary occupational therapy programs approved by WFOT.